The debate now is not whether Israel killed Iran’s top nuclear scientist, but why

 The killing of Fakhrizadeh came shortly after a series of meetings — some announced, others rumored — involving top-ranking American, Israeli, and Saudi officials.
 Two days after U.S. Secretary of State Mike Pompeo met with Netanyahu in Israel, Netanyahu reportedly flew secretly on a private plane to Saudi Arabia to meet with Pompeo and Crown Prince Mohammed bin Salman.
 The Saudis have denied Netanyahu was present.

-“If Pompeo and Bin Salman and Bibi are sitting together a week ago, and Trump is leaving the White House in another month, and Bibi is maybe getting ready for elections, the context of what happened on Friday is a different context,” said Guzansky.
+“If Pompeo and Bin Salman and Bibi are sitting together a week ago, and Trump is leaving the White House in another month, and Bibi is maybe getting ready for elections, the context of what happened on Friday is a different context,” Guzansky said.

 The word to Tehran is that a wall of foes is ready to confront it.
 The word to Biden is that its allies in the region are shoulder-to-shoulder in viewing Iran as their primary threat and they want their views front and center in Washington.

-“The message, even if unintended, is that Israel will play hardball on the Iranian issue, rather than cooperating in developing a joint response,” said Freilich.
+“The message, even if unintended, is that Israel will play hardball on the Iranian issue, rather than cooperating in developing a joint response,” Freilich said.

 Iran’s president blames Israel for killing nuclear scientist and vows to respond at the ‘right time’